Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/digital-ocean.md

 <Alert type="info">

 Do you want to know more about how Qovery works on your Digital Ocean account?
-[Here][docs.useful-links.faq#how-qovery-works-under-the-hood] is explained how Qovery works under the hood.
+[Here][docs.useful-resources.faq#how-qovery-works-under-the-hood] is explained how Qovery works under the hood.

 </Alert>